 Here at Delphi we know that children need a lot of exercise.
 Thus, the Lower School athletic program offers outside playtime as well as daily classes that emphasize coordination, body control, discipline, team spirit, hard work and fun.

-Our campus facilities include a fully equipped playground, two athletic fields and outdoor basketball, hopscotch and foursquare courts.
+Our campus facilities include a fully equipped playground, two athletic fields and also outdoor basketball, hopscotch and foursquare courts.

 Students graduating from the Lower School program can perform multiple gymnastic stunts and positions (know how to ride a bike), can demonstrate arm strength by hanging from a horizontal bar at increasing periods of time, can run two miles, have excellent sportsmanship and are able to compete at their age level in multiple team sports.